 I wanted to share with you some valuable information that I give to a lot of my clients when they come to me with labels like, “depressed” and/or “anxious”.
 What I am about to share with you has made a HUGE difference-for the better-in my own life and for many of my clients who have lived in this world their whole lives feeling ‘different’ and often misunderstood by others.
 It comes from a fabulous book I recommend you run out and buy called, The Highly Sensitive Person: How to Thrive When the World Overwhelms You.The author is a psychologist named Elaine N. Aron, PhD, who along with her husband, has studied the highly sensitive personality for over 40 years.

-In short, Ms. Aron explains in her well researched and beautifully written book that 15-20% of the population is “highly sensitive”.
+Ms. Aron has found through extensive research studies that 15-20% of the population is “highly sensitive”.
 These are the folks who are often given the clinical diagnoses of “depression” and/or “anxiety disorder”.
 I’m not ashamed to say I’m one of them myself.
-What does being “highly sensitive” (or HSP for short) mean you ask?
-In short, it means that 15-20% of us have highly attuned nervous systems.
+Being “highly sensitive” (or HSP for short) means that 15-20% of us have highly attuned nervous systems.
 I describe this state as “wearing your skin inside out”- we are like cats with big whiskers that reach far out and our ‘antennae’ are always “on”.
 Aron calls this a “difference in arousability” in that HSPs notice levels of stimulation that go unobserved by others.
 This can be a plus as HSPs tend to be visionaries, highly intuitive artists, or inventors, as well as more conscientious, cautious, and wise people.

 Many of my HSP clients describe situations in which they feel frazzled and overwhelmed.
 Recently, a woman described working as a teacher all day at an elementary school and coming home feeling frazzled and worn out.
 She said she just needed a night in with the phone off and curled up with a good book.
 When she woke up the next morning, she felt that her batteries had been recharged and was ready to face another day.
 Her non-HSP colleagues found this odd as they recharge their batteries by going out after work with their friends and shooting some pool and listening to loud music.
 That’s a big difference between HSPs and non-HSP’s- they recharge their batteries in completely different ways- the former by retreating and being quiet and the latter by going out and being in a group with lots of outside stimulation (like loud music).